crashtestbrandt/AIDD/PROMPTS.md

 - Contracts live in contracts/, openapi/, proto/, or services/*/contracts/
 - Infra/IaC in infrastructure/, k8s/, helm/, terraform/, pulumi/
 - Prompt registry in prompts/ or prompt_registry/ Before planning or generating artifacts, scan these paths and link to relevant files.
-Best practice is to include, e.g. `./AGENTS.md`, `.github/copilot-instructions.md`, etc..
+Optionally include `./AGENTS.md` or `.github/copilot-instructions.md` to teach assistants repo conventions.

 ---